ufal/llm-grammar-checker/README.md

 - precision, recall, F1 and accuracy are in 0.0-1.0 range, the higher the better

 - baseline accuracy is the accuracy of a model that always detecs non-error.
 If accuracy is higher than baseline, it's good.
-If not, there might be some bug in the code.
+If not, there might be a bug in the code.

 ## Proposed workflow for the tutorial:

 The goal of this project is to investigate the ability of state-of-the-art multilingual LLMs to propose grammar corrections.
 For that, let's integrate the most promising LLMs via API into this code (Task 1), and then create test sets and evaluate the models (Task 2).
-Task 3, non-LLM baselines, is very optional, low priority.
+Task 3, non-LLM baselines, is low-priority but interesting.

 ### Task 1: LLM Models and APIs